Interpreter Education

 Employment Opportunities

 Entry-level employment for professional interpreters is available in a variety of community and educational settings.
-Interpreters may consider part-time, full-time, self-employment, and private practice positions or apply American Sign Language skills to other related areas of human services.
+Interpreters may consider part-time, full-time, self-employment, and independent contracts or apply American Sign Language skills to other related areas of human services such as Support Service Providers.

-AAS in Interpreter Education graduates interested in working in the K-12 educational setting are able to be qualified to enter the workforce in NC Public Schools by obtaining a 3.3 or better on the Educational Interpreters Performance Assessment (EIPA).
-A score of 3.5 will be needed within 3 years of employment to maintain eligibility to work in NC public schools.
+AAS in Interpreter Education graduates interested in working in the K-12 educational setting can qualify to enter the workforce in NC Public Schools by obtaining a 3.3 or higher on the Educational Interpreters Performance Assessment (EIPA).
+To qualify for a provision license to interpret in NC, a 3.5 on the EIPA is needed.

 For specific information about potential positions and wages in interpreter education employment, visit the Central Piedmont Career Coach website.